alexaandru/go-sitter-forest/README.md

   in which case we hot patch them before regenerating the parser.
 See the `replMap` in `downloadGrammar()` function;
-- **EXCEPTION MANUAL CHANGE**: `poe_filter/parser.c` is currently invalid upon generation (is missing a right paren at line 6216, col 50 - I added it manually).
+- **EXCEPTION MANUAL CHANGE**: `poe_filter/parser.c` is currently invalid upon generation (is missing a right paren at line 6216, col 50 - I added it manually);
+- **EXCEPTION MANUAL CHANGE**: `sdml/parser.c` same as for poe_filter, at line 4125
+  the generated parser.c file had an unbalanced (missing) paren.

 ## Versions & Status